 Council of Europe

-The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict 1954 was adopted as a result of the massive physical destruction suffered during the Second World War and calls for a system of general and enhanced protection of cultural property in the event of international or non-international armed conflict.
-The Convention was followed by two Protocols (1954 and 1999).
+The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict 1954 was adopted as a result of the massive physical destruction suffered during the Second World War.
+It calls for a system of general and enhanced protection of cultural property in the event of international or non-international armed conflict.
+The convention was followed by two protocols (1954 and 1999).

 European Landscape Convention

-The European Landscape Convention (ELC) is a Council of Europe convention and has been in force in the UK since 1 March 2007.
+The European Landscape Convention (ELC) is a Council of Europe convention.
+It's been in force in the UK since 1 March 2007.
 The ELC promotes protection of landscapes, following the principles of sustainable development.
 It specifically includes within its scope the coastal waters and territorial seas of its ratifying states.

 The ELC recognises the role of landscape as a basic component of cultural heritage and as an important contributor to quality of life.
 Its management is therefore a legitimate object of public interest.
 It also requires that landscape policies should be integrated with all areas of government policy.